EnWaffel/random-utilities/README.md

 # random-utilities
-A utility library for java where i just put things someone might need.
+A utility library for java where i just put things that someone might need.